JamFox/wired.jamfox.dev/src/posts/month-of-2021-quantified/index.md

 The whole idea was to answer a very common question I used to get at that time: "just how do you manage all this without a burnout?"

-Empirics help, but in essence I also did not know what to answer besides "I just say yes to everything that seems interesting and also - sleep is paramount! ☝️🤓" (I mean yes, sleep is still paramount, even if you're not doing a stupid grindset like I was).
-So I will just copy paste from the 2019 post: you can't learn from what you can't observe.
+Empirics help, but in essence I also did not know what to answer besides "I just say yes to everything that seems interesting and also - sleep is paramount! ☝️🤓" I mean yes, sleep is still paramount, even if you're not doing a stupid grindset like I was, in fact the amount of sleep one gets is in direct correlation with how much a they can do.
+But I will just copy-paste from the 2019 post: you can't learn from what you can't observe.
 Not that you would need to observe every second to be able to grow as a person, but in the long run it definitely did not hurt to have this data.

 So did it hurt in the short term?
 Weeeell... read on!
 In the last one I focused on raw numbers a lot since there was no real context to that time, my life was and had been quite the same for years, same school, same friends, same old.
 I focused a lot on my operational lifestyle.
 Played around with diets and fasting which led me to not get hangry and finding out I can actually focus *better* when hungry, it turns out my body is fine with starving as it can "just eat later".
 I experimented with sleep schedules (including some lighter variants of polyphasic sleep), found out my sleep harmony was going to sleep around 1-2am and waking up at 9-10am.
 I tried studying methods, different ways and times of working out, meditating and all sorts of things: all in all my routines were pretty much set in stone and that gave me time to explore and identify the systems and living mechanisms that resonated most with my mind and body.